utags/userscripts/find-scripts-for-this-site/README.md

 1. Visit any website
 2. Click on the userscript manager icon in your browser toolbar
 3. In the popup menu, you'll see the following options:
+   - 🍴 Find scripts by domain on Greasy Fork
-   - 🍴 Find scripts on Greasy Fork
+   - 🍴 Find scripts by keyword on Greasy Fork
-   - 📜 Find scripts on OpenUserJS
+   - 📜 Find scripts by keyword on OpenUserJS
+   - 🐱 Find scripts by domain on ScriptCat
-   - 🐱 Find scripts on ScriptCat
+   - 🐱 Find scripts by keyword on ScriptCat
-   - 🐙 Find scripts on GitHub
+   - 🐙 Find scripts by keyword on GitHub
-   - 📝 Find scripts on GitHub Gist
+   - 📝 Find scripts by keyword on GitHub Gist
 4. Click any option to open the search results in a new tab

 ### Multilingual Support